 In some cases, when other therapies don’t work and pain becomes debilitating, surgery may be an option to remove the protruding part of the disc to stop compression on the nerves.

-Find out which treatment option is right for your herniated disc pain by calling the office nearest you or book an appointment online.
+Find out which treatment option is right for your herniated disc pain by calling our office today.